Interviews by NameOral Histories

 A prominent assassination researcher since the 1960s, Shaw is the author of Cover-Up (1976) and co-author with Dr. Charles Crenshaw of JFK: Conspiracy of Silence (1992).
 In the 1990s, he served as co-director of the JFK Assassination Information Center in Dallas.
 Recorded July 23, 2007.

 Shaw was living in the Dallas suburb of Mesquite in 1963.
 Years later, she and her late husband, Bill Shaw, became close friends with eyewitnesses Bill and Gayle Newman.
 Shaw and Newman served together on the Mesquite City Council.
 Recorded April 27, 2013.

 Shawver filmed the Kennedy motorcade on Main Street and later formed the Dallas Cinema Associates with other amateur photographers.
 The group produced a compilation film titled President Kennedy's Final Hour, for which Shawver provided a narration track on a few rare copies.
 Recorded April 12, 2007.

-A political reporter for the Dallas Times Herald, Shelton traveled with the presidential party throughout Texas and later covered the Jack Ruby trial.
-He donated his Kennedy-related personal papers to the Museum.
-Recorded February 23, 1998, and January 12, 2011.
+A political reporter for the Dallas Times Herald, Shelton traveled with the presidential party throughout Texas.
+Aboard a White House press bus in the motorcade, he heard shots fired in Dealey Plaza and went to the Dallas Trade Mart.
+He also covered the Jack Ruby trial in 1964.
+Shelton, later a longtime journalism professor at the University of North Texas, donated his assassination-related papers to the Museum.
+Recorded February 23, 1998, January 12, 2011, and July 12, 2014.

 Father Thomas Shepherd